Vasiliy-Bondarenko/kafka_training/README.md

 - `docker-compose ps` - make sure all services are running
 - it may take about 2 minutes to start and connect to Kafka in the cloud
 - control with `docker-compose logs -f connect`
-- open in the browser [control center](http://localhost:8007) - it may take some time to start
+- open in the browser [Connect UI](http://localhost:8007) - it may take some time to start

 Congrats!
 You have a running Kafka environment.